Fire breaks out in London apartment block

 At the base of the building, commercial units underneath the railway arches are reportedly alight and four cars and a telephone box are also on fire.

-London Fire Brigade said a 64 metre ladder has also been sent to the scene.
+London Fire Brigade said a 64 metre ladder, said to be the tallest in Europe, has also been sent to the scene.

 Emergency services were urging people to avoid the area near Elephant and Castle railway station.